War crimes prosecutor seeks jurisdiction over Rohingya deportations

 Her request is the first of its kind filed at the court.
 She asked the court to call a hearing to hear her arguments, as well as those of other interested parties.

-Congolese judge Antoine Kesia-Mbe Mindua, the magistrate assigned to consider the request, will have considerable leeway in determining how to proceed.
+The magistrate assigned to consider the request, Congolese judge Antoine Kesia-Mbe Mindua, will have considerable leeway in determining how to proceed.

-According to the United Nations (UN), some 700,000 mostly Muslim Rohingya fled their homes to Bangladesh after militant attacks in August last year triggered a military crackdown that the UN has said constitutes ethnic cleansing.
+According to the United Nations, some 700,000 mostly Muslim Rohingya fled their homes into Bangladesh after militant attacks in August last year triggered a military crackdown that the United Nations has said constitutes ethnic cleansing.

 Buddhist-majority Myanmar rejects that charge, saying its forces have been waging a legitimate campaign against Rohingya who attacked government forces.
 Many in Myanmar regard the Rohingya as illegal immigrants from Bangladesh.